 5. Our hourly associates tell us their pay at Amazon is an average of 7% higher than where they worked before

 We surveyed our employees and examined industry wages using data from a large national payroll provider and found that new operations employees’ compensation at Amazon is 7% higher than their previous industry average.
-And we continue to invest in our employees, including over $1.3 billion since 2023 to bring our average compensation for customer fulfillment and operations employees to over $20.50—nearly triple the federal minimum wage.
+And we continue to invest in our employees, including $2.2 billion to bring our average hourly base wage for our fulfillment and transportation employees to over $22 per hour, and more than $29 per hour when you include the value of their elected benefits.
 This is on top of other great benefits, most of which are available on the first day of employment, including health care, 401(k) access, and upskilling opportunities like prepaid college tuition for our hourly employees.

 6. We’ve committed over $1.2 billion on education, upskilling, and prepaid tuition to support our hourly employees’ career goals